top of page

-This is something we would settle during our first assessment session but for now, you must know that an NPD can present itself in a baffling variety of ways.
+Neuroplastic symptoms can present themselves in a baffling variety of ways.
 It’s often pain, but not just pain!
 And often, more than one symptom is present.
 The symptoms can also ‘move’ and change in intensity.

 • Back pain: herniated discs, slipped discs, degenerative discs, stenosis, scoliosis, spondylolisthesis, pinched nerves.